-How To Restore Your Wrought Iron Fencing
+How can I Restore Wrought Iron Fencing?

 - Remove Vegetation and Debris - Over time grass, weeds, and leaves can build up around your fencing.
 This can retain moisture and cause rust and corrosion.
 Before beginning your restoration efforts, clean up the area around the fence by removing lose debris, leaves, vegetation, and grass shavings.

 - Remove Surface Degradation - Once the debris has been removed, you will see exactly what you are dealing with.
 You may notice lose rust, corrosion, and peeling paint.
 Use a stiff wire brush to clean off the surface rust and corrosion.
 Make sure any peeling paint is also removed.
 Pay special attention to cleaning intricate curves, designs, and hinged areas with your wire brush, since sanding will be difficult in these areas.

 - Smooth out the surface - Use a medium grit sandpaper to smooth out the surface area of the fencing.
 This will also create a textured finish which will help paint to adhere to the fencing.

 - Check for Structural Stability -You should now be able to check the fence for structural integrity.
 In some cases, welding may be required to reattach areas of the fence that may have degraded beyond simple repair.

 - Make Repairs - Check hinges to ensure proper operation, also replace any missing screws or other hardware.

 - Cleaning - It is highly recommended you clean wrought iron using only a simple soap and water solution.
 This will remove any remaining dust or chemicals from the wrought iron.
 After you have washed down the fence be sure to rinse well and allow the fence to dry completely before proceeding.